Chart Color Schemes

 Happy Valley is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of the suburb of Happy Valley (SA) is around 11,913.
-This reflects a growth of 493 people since the 2021 Census, which reported a population of 11,420.
-The current population was inferred from AreaSearch's estimate of 11,895 residents following examination of the ABS ERP data release in June 2024, along with an additional 49 validated new addresses since the Census date.
-This results in a density ratio of 910 persons per square kilometer.
-Happy Valley's population growth rate of 4.3% since the census is competitive with other SA3 areas, being within 0.6 percentage points of their average growth rate of 4.9%.
-Natural growth contributed approximately 52.0% to overall population gains during recent periods, while overseas and interstate migration also played positive roles.
+As of 1 November 2025, the estimated population of the Happy Valley (SA) statistical area (Lv2) is around 11,911, reflecting an increase of 491 people from the 2021 Census figure of 11,420.
+This growth represents a 4.3% increase since the census date.
+The estimated resident population of 11,879, as calculated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 49 validated new addresses since the Census date, indicates a density ratio of approximately 910 persons per square kilometer.
+This growth rate positions Happy Valley (SA) within 1.9 percentage points of the SA3 area's growth rate of 6.2%, demonstrating competitive growth fundamentals.
+Natural growth contributed approximately 52.0% of overall population gains during recent periods, with overseas migration and interstate migration also being positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation methods.
-By 2041, the suburb is expected to increase its population by 964 persons based on aggregated SA2-level projections, reflecting a total increase of 7.8% over the 17-year period.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Based on aggregated SA2-level projections, the Happy Valley (SA) (SA2) is expected to increase by 964 persons to 2041, reflecting an overall increase of approximately 7.8% over the 17-year period.

 Frequently Asked Questions - Population